 Wollumbin-Mount Warning National Park is the location of the famous Mount Warning.
-The peak of Mount Warning also lays claim to being the first place in Australia to see the Sun rise.
-It is well worth the effort to climb it, but be warning it is not for the faint hearted.
+The peak of Mount Warning also lays claim to being the first place in Australia to see the Sunrise.
+It is well worth the effort to climb it, but be warned it is not for the faint-hearted.
 At 1156m it can take over 3 hours to climb one way, and best done before lunchtime.
 Natural Bridge in nearby Springbrook National Park is also another amazing natural feature of the area, with a stunning waterfall dropping into a natural underground cave featuring glow worms.

 Where to Stay

-Murwillumbah Showground is a pet-friendly, huge, grassy area where motor homes, caravans and others can be parked and tourists can spend the night with facilities that can be used for the enjoyment of the campers throughout their stay.
+Murwillumbah Showground is a pet-friendly, huge, grassy area where motor homes, caravans, and others can park.
+Tourists can spend the night with facilities that can be used for the enjoyment of the campers throughout their stay.

-Greenhills Caravan Park at Murwillumbah is a very quiet park set on a landscaped grounds with many shady areas to choose from and , close to many great places of interest.
+Greenhills Caravan Park at Murwillumbah is a very quiet park.
+Set on landscaped grounds with many shady areas to choose from and, close to many great places of interest.

 Located right at the foot of Mt.
-Warning, you will surely be the first to see the sunrise in Australia when you camp in Mt Warning Rainforest Park with accommodation options that will suite everyone’s need.
+Warning, you will surely be the first to see the sunrise in Australia.
+Offering accommodation options that will suit everyone’s needs.

-Camping on a large area and creek frontage are just few of the advantages you get in staying at Hosanna Farm Stay campground, with different activities to choose from, one will truly experience unique camping.
+Camping on a large area and creek frontage are just a few of the advantages you get in staying.
+With different activities to choose from, one will truly experience unique camping.